Harrison Phillips

-Harrison Foster Phillips (born January 25, 1996), nicknamed "Horrible Harry", is an American football defensive end for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Stanford.
+Harrison Foster Phillips (born January 25, 1996) is an American professional football nose tackle for the New York Jets of the National Football League (NFL).
+He played college football for the Stanford Cardinal.

-Early years
+Early life

-Phillips attended Millard West High School in Omaha, Nebraska, where he played high school football.
+Phillips was born in Omaha, Nebraska on January 25, 1996.
+He attended Millard West High School in Omaha, Nebraska, where he played high school football.
 As a senior, he was the Nebraska Gatorade Football Player of the Year.
 He committed to Stanford University to play college football.
-In his high school career he had over 175 tackles, 35 sacks, and 75 TFL.
+In his high school career, he had over 175 tackles, 35 sacks, and 75 tackles-for-loss.

 College career

-Phillips played at Stanford from 2014 to 2017.
+Phillips played college football at Stanford University from 2014 to 2017.
 He played in only one game as a sophomore in 2015 after tearing his ACL, and redshirted.
-In 2017, he led all FBS linemen with 103 tackles and earned All-Pac-12 First-team and Pac-12 All-Academic First-team honors.
+In 2017, he led all linemen in the Football Bowl Subdivision with 103 tackles and earned All-Pac-12 First-team and Pac-12 All-Academic First-team honors.
 He was also invited to play in the 2018 Senior Bowl.
-Having graduated with a double major in Sociology and Science, Technology and Society, and a minor in Education in December 2017, Phillips decided to forgo his last year of eligibility and enter the 2018 NFL Draft.
+Having graduated with a double major in Sociology and Science, Technology and Society, and a minor in Education in December 2017, Phillips decided to forgo his last year of eligibility and enter the 2018 NFL draft.